 The Company assesses the adoption impacts of recently issued accounting standards by the Financial Accounting Standards Board or other standard setting bodies on the Company's condensed consolidated financial statements as well as material updates to previous assessments, if any.
-Although there were several other new accounting pronouncements issued or proposed by the FASB, the Company does not believe any of those accounting pronouncements have had or will have a material impact on its financial position or operating results.
+Although there were several other new accounting pronouncements issued or proposed by In November 2023, the FASB the Company does issued ASU 2023-07, Segment Reporting (Topic 280).
+The amendments in this update expand segment disclosure requirements, including new segment disclosure requirements for entities with a single reportable segment among other disclosure requirements.
+This update is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
+The adoption of this standard is not believe any of those accounting pronouncements have had or will expected to have a material impact on its the Company's condensed consolidated financial position or operating results. statements.